DRyanMiller/Overcoming-Echo-Chambers-in-Recommendation-Systems/README.md

 # Minimal Viable Product
 Recommender that can return 20 recommendations, 10 from ALS and 10 from echo chamber model.

-# Three Difficulties
-1. How to run the models on AWS
-2. How to productionize the models as a web application
-3. How to get linter to work in Atom

-# Action plan/schedule
-## Week 1
-Day 1 - Project Proposals

-Day 2 - First Stinky Model: based on the reduced version of the dataset.
-The model will include the ALS recommender and the HCA

-Day 3 -  Expand FSM: Get FSM to provide recommendations from nearest clusters.

-## Week 2

-Day 1 – AWS Implementation: Adapt code to full dataset and get code running on AWS

-Day 2 - Minimum viable Product

-Day 3 – User Input: Adapt/develop user input code

-Day 4 - Substantial Completion, First Practice Presentation: Develop web application

-Day 5 – Finish Product: Finish developing web application

 ## Week 3